dillonkearns/advent-posts/Combinators - Inverting Top-Down Transforms.md

         |> Decode.field "full-name"
 ```

-Or if the name may have a different format, we just make that change within our box, blissfully unaware of the JSON structure above our box.
+Or if the name may have a different format, we just make that change within our box, blissfully unaware of the JSON structure surrounding our box.

 ```elm
 nameDecoder : Decoder String